 Of those centres in the IPAS portfolio, only three were built ("system built") for the express purpose of accommodating protection applicants.
-The majority of the portfolio comprises buildings which had a different initial purpose i.e. former hotels, guesthouses (B&B), hostels, former convents / nursing Homes, a holiday camp and a mobile home site.
-IPAS is considering the option of moving towards a capital investment based approach in the provision of accommodation, that would involve building customised facilities.278
+The majority of the portfolio comprises buildings, which had a different initial purpose i.e. former hotels, guesthouses (B&B), hostels, former convents / nursing Homes, a holiday camp and a mobile home site.
+IPAS is considering the option of moving towards a capital investment-based approach in the provision of accommodation that would involve building customised facilities.330

 There are seven single male only accommodation centres.
-There is one female-only reception centre in Killarney, Kerry named Park Lodge.
-The centre has an occupancy rate of 44 out of 55 places.279
+There is one female-only reception centre in Killarney, Kerry, named Park Lodge.
+The centre has an occupancy rate of 44 out of 55 places.331

-The Balseskin reception centre, with a capacity of 537 is designated as a reception centre where all newly arrived protection applicants are accommodated.
-The centre as of 15 September 2020 had an occupancy rate of 264 out of 537 places.280
+The Balseskin reception centre, with a capacity of 537, is designated as a reception centre where all newly arrived protection applicants are accommodated.
+The centre as of 15 September 2020 had an occupancy rate of 264 out of 537 places.332

 Seven centres are state-owned: Knockalisheen, Clare; Kinsale Road, Cork; Atlas House Killarney, Atlas House Tralee, Johnston Marina and Park Lodge, Kerry; and Athlone, Westmeath.
 All reception centres are operated by private external service providers who have a contract with IPAS.
 Seven centres are owned by the Irish State with the remainder privately owned.
 Executive responsibility for the day-to-day management of reception centres lies with the private agencies, which provide services such as accommodation, catering, housekeeping etc. As of October 2020, there were 26 private companies that have a contract for services with the Department of Justice for the provision of premises that meet required standards and support services for protection applicants.
-Of these companies, two have a contract to provide management, catering, housekeeping and general maintenance services in state owned accommodation centres.281It is the role of the Department of Justice to oversee the provision of these services, which has established a High Level Interdepartmental Group tasked with ensuring better coordination of provision of services and meeting needs in the short to medium term.282 Moreover, the National Standards developed establish a minimum set of standards for reception centres to meet by January 2021 if they are to continue providing services.283 The Department of Justice stated that to ensure compliance, an independent inspection mechanism will be established to monitor premises and services.284 The National Standards became legally binding on 1 January 2021.285 The Department of Children, Equality, Disability and Integration and Youth are currently engaged in talks with the Department of Health and the Health Information and Quality Authority (HIQA) with regard to undertaking the role of monitoring the National Standards.
-It is hoped that monitoring will begin in the coming months, however,
+Of these companies, two have a contract to provide management, catering, housekeeping and general maintenance services in state owned accommodation centres.
+333 It is the role of the Department of Justice to oversee the provision of these services, which has established a High Level Interdepartmental Group tasked with ensuring better coordination of provision of services and meeting needs in the short to medium term.
+334 Moreover, the National Standards developed establish a minimum set of standards for reception centres to meet by January 2021 if they are to continue providing services.
+335 The Department of Justice stated that to ensure compliance, an independent inspection mechanism would be established to monitor premises and services.336 The National Standards became legally binding on 1 January 2021.337 It was hoped that a mechanism for independent monitoring the implementation of the standards would be established soon thereafter, however inspections continued to be carried out by IPAS and a private contractor engaged by IPAS.
+In October 2021, Minister O'Gorman confirmed that that Direct Provision Accommodation Centres are to be monitored by the Health Information and Quality Authority (HIQA) for compliance with the National Standards.
+The Department of Children, Equality, Disability, Integration and Youth is currently engaging with HIQA and the Department of Health with a view to undertaking the preparatory work with